-4.5 Electrical and Computer Engineering (ECE) Program
+4.4 Electrical and Computer Engineering (ECE) Program

-4.5.1 Introduction to the ECE Program
+4.4.1 Introduction to the ECE Program

 The rapidly converging world needs more professionals with profound knowledge of electrical engineering, computer engineering, and computer science.
 The Electrical and Computer Engineering program at UM-SJTU Joint Institute is an interdisciplinary program.
-It is supported by the EECS Department of UM and EIEE School of SJTU.
-This program places emphasis on both hardware and software technology, and the students' capability to creatively use the knowledge learned in the class to solve real world problems.
+It places emphasis on both hardware and software technology, and the students' capability to creatively use the knowledge learned in the class to solve real world problems.